spacemonkeygo/dbx/README.md

 func Open(driver, source string) (db *DB, err error)
 ```

-The driver must be one of the dialects passed in to generation time, which by
+The driver must be one of the dialects passed in at generation time, which by
 default is just `postgres`.
 The `*DB` type lets you `Open` a new transaction
 represented by `*Tx`, `Close` the database, or run queries as normal.
 It has a
 `DB` field that exposes the raw `"database/sql".(*DB)` value.